-Our directors David Schellenberg, Kenneth Hvid and Peter Antturi also serve as directors of Teekay Tankers, including Mr. Hvid as Chair of Teekay Tankers.
-Our executive officer Kevin Mackay also serves as the President and Chief Executive Officer of Teekay Tankers.
+Our directors also serve as directors of Teekay Tankers, including Ms. Locke Simon as Chair of Teekay Tankers.
+Our executive officers Kenneth Hvid and Brody Speers also serve as the President and Chief Executive Officer and Chief Financial Officer, respectively, of Teekay Tankers.

-Because the Chief Executive Officer and Chief Financial Officer of Teekay Tankers are employees of Teekay's subsidiaries, their compensation (other than any awards under the long-term incentive plan of Teekay Tankers) is paid by Teekay or such other applicable entities.
-Pursuant to agreements with Teekay, Teekay Tankers has agreed to reimburse Teekay or its applicable subsidiaries for time spent by the executive officers in providing services to Teekay Tankers and its subsidiaries.
-For 2023, 2022 and 2021, these reimbursement obligations totaled approximately \$2.1 million, \$1.7 million and \$2.0 million, respectively.
+Until December 31, 2024, the Chief Executive Officer and Chief Financial Officer of Teekay Tankers were employees of Teekay's subsidiaries, and therefore their compensation (other than any awards under the long-term incentive plan of Teekay Tankers) was paid by Teekay or such other applicable entities.
+Pursuant to agreements with Teekay, Teekay Tankers agreed to reimburse Teekay or its applicable subsidiaries for time spent by the executive officers in providing services to Teekay Tankers and its subsidiaries.
+For 2024, 2023 and 2022, these reimbursement obligations totaled approximately \$4.1 million, \$2.1 million and \$1.7 million, respectively.
+Effective December 31, 2024, the Chief Executive Officer and Chief Financial Officer of Teekay Tankers are employed directly by subsidiaries of Teekay Tankers.

-Relationship and Management Agreement with Teekay Tankers
+Relationship and Management Agreements with Teekay Tankers